 When can I collect my work if it has been included in the exhibition?

-The exhibition closes on 27 November 2016.
-Your work will be available for collection shortly after that date, depending on which depot you have selected.
+Your work will be available for collection shortly after the exhibition, depending on which depot you have selected.
 The John Moores Painting Prize office will notify you of your collection dates in advance.

 What will happen to my work if I don’t come to collect it?

 Once the notified collection period has ended and your work is not collected a storage charge will be applied by the depots concerned.
-Unclaimed works will be destroyed after 6 weeks.
+Unclaimed works will be destroyed after six weeks.

 If I don't collect my work during the collection period, will I have to pay a storage charge?